FACULTY WORKLOAD PLANNING: A RATIONALE

 The Drexel faculty workload policy is premised on the assumption that all faculty activities in teaching, research/creative activity (hereafter referred to simply as research), and service constitute the equivalent of twelve hours per term or thirty-six hours over three of the four terms in an academic year.

-The assignment of faculty workloads is organized on the principle that each department meets its overall responsibilities in teaching, research and service in a fully satisfactory fashion within approved budgets by employing a variable workload program that provides each faculty member with the ability to do what she/he does best.
+The assignment of faculty workloads is organized on the principle that each department meets its overall responsibilities in teaching, research and service in a fully satisfactory fashion within approved budgets by employing a variable workload program that provides each faculty member with the ability to do what they do best.
 Because specific departmental missions and instructional pedagogies differ, the responsibility for determining specific faculty workloads rests with the department head (and, where they exist, in consultation with department personnel committees), subject to review and approval by the dean/director and the provost.

 Step 1 - Determining unit responsibilities